Kaleidosium/fxBuzzly/README.md

 # fxBuzzly

-Buzzly.art links do not embed in Discord, this fixes them.
+Buzzly.art links do not embed in Discord, this fixes them (rudimentarily).
 Just add `fx` before the `buzzly.art` to see an embed.

 > **NOTE**: fxBuzzly will **NOT** embed NSFW submissions or users who have set their posts to be unviewable by guests.